What Does It Mean to Refinance a House?

 If you started out with an adjustable rate mortgage (ARM), you may want to lock in a lower, fixed rate you can count on.
 This type of payment eliminates the impact rising interest rates can have on your budget.

-Use the equity you have in your home to borrow money you can use for renovations, and other major expenses like college educations.
+Use the equity you have in your home to borrow money you can use for renovations and other major expenses like college educations.
 You’ll be able to use the money for anything, and the money you take out will be added into the principle of the amount you refinance.
 Depending on your amount of home equity and the rates, this way of borrowing is typically more cost effective than personal loans and lines of credit.

 What should you know before you refinance the loan on your house?

 - How much equity you have in your home – the more the better.